tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Install the toolkit into e.g. `/usr/local/cuda`

-##### Download and install CUDNN Toolkit 6.5
+##### Download and install cuDNN v2

 https://developer.nvidia.com/rdp/cudnn-archive

-Uncompress and copy the cudnn files into the toolkit directory.
+Uncompress and copy the cuDNN files into the toolkit directory.
 Assuming the toolkit is installed in `/usr/local/cuda`:

 ``` bash